MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/create-domain-user-account-as-NDES-service-account.md

 The Network Device Enrollment Service (NDES) allows software on routers and other network devices running without domain credentials to obtain certificates based on the Simple Certificate Enrollment Protocol (SCEP).

+> [!NOTE]
-Note: If you select the built-in application pool identity, there is no additional configuration required.
+> If you select the built-in application pool identity, there is no additional configuration required.

-The recommended configuration is to specify a user account, which requires additional configuration.
+The recommended configuration is to specify a user account, which requires additional steps.

 SCEP was developed to support the secure, scalable issuance of certificates to network devices by using existing certification authorities (CAs).
 The protocol supports CA and registration authority public key distribution, certificate enrollment, certificate revocation, certificate queries, and certificate revocation queries.